cyberxlr8tion/cyberxlr8tion/README.md

 - 👀 I’m interested in ...
 Cybersecurity.
 - 🌱 I’m currently learning ...
 Cybersecurity and python fundamentals.
 - 💞️ I’m looking to collaborate on ... anything that needs an overlook regarding security.
-- 📫 How to reach me ... messaginf here.
+- 📫 How to reach me ... messaging here.